 A proof is between 325 kilobytes for a single attribute.

 The results of this benchmark clearly show that proofs are too big to be transferred via near-field communication channels (NFC) or QR codes.
-However, their zero-knowledge nature enables more approaches to the problem.
+However, their zero-knowledge nature enables a variety of approaches to the problem.

 Privacy